Days of Innocence

 Days of Innocence is the debut studio album by Australian band, Moving Pictures in October 1981.
 It spent 7 weeks at the top of the Australian Album charts in 1982 and was certified 3× Platinum.
 It spawned the 1982 number one single in Australia "What About Me".
+"Winners" was not on this album & was a stand alone single released "between albums".
+It has featured as one of the bonus tracks on the 2000 CD re-release.